cloud-gov/cg-site/content/docs/apps/limits.md

 title: Application limits
 ---

-As a cloud.gov, user you’re free to divide your [organization's quota]({{< relref "overview/pricing/quotas.md" >}}) capacity among your applications as you see fit by way of application limits.
+cloud.gov Org Managers are free to divide your [organization's quota]({{< relref "overview/pricing/quotas.md" >}}) capacity among your applications as you see fit by way of application limits.
 Application limits are specified in your [application manifest](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) or as `cf push` command line options.

 ## Application limit options